kmlhpk/archnotes/README.md

 don't really need to separate root and home, unless you're very scared of things fucking up

+make sure to change the type of the EFI partition from Linux filesystem to EFI something something

 #### Create filesystems

 `lsblk -f` to list filesystems